 Minimum Qualifications (Mandatory):

-Bachelor's degree, in biology, chemistry, or related field.
+Bachelor's Degree, in Biology, or related field required.

-5 years' experience in a comparable laboratory performing relevant techniques.
+Five years in a comparable laboratory performing relevant techniques required or equivalent.

 Special Knowledge, Skills & Abilities: